nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 ## Actions to make the best of using ELNs with ARCs

 In the following sections we outline recommendations to take full advantage of ELNs together with ARCs.
-These recommendations range from conceptual measures or organisational decisions that are independent of the use of an ELN or ARC over (manual) practices that could facilitate their integration towards tool-aided automations and interfaces.
+These recommendations include conceptual measures or organisational decisions that are independent of the use of an ELN or ARC as well as manual practices that one could implement immediately to facilitate their integration.
+Further we will explore possible routes towards automated and tool-aided integrations and interfaces.
 We try to highlight, where the ARC and a typical ELN conceptually mean the same thing or in technical terms *could write to and read from the same file*.

-The goal foster FAIRness
+The goal of bridging the use of ELNs with ARCs is to foster FAIRness in a way that

-- reduce the documentation work load
+reduce the documentation work load
 - reduce duplications and redundancies
 - an intuitive and unblocked / unhindered mechanisms to "along the way"